huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 		</StackPanel>
 	</App>

 In this example, the displayed controls will have native appearance on iOS and Android, and *no appearance* in desktop preview.
-This is because Fuse will not dare to try to mimic the "real" iOS and Android controls using GL.

 > If you still want to make use of desktop preview while working with native controls, you can use the `NativeWithFallback` theme.
 This will give you native controls on iOS and Android, while falling back to a (unspecified) basic theme on desktop.

 ### $(GraphicsTheme)

-By default, app uses a `GraphicsTheme`, which will render all components using OpenGL ES.
-This will give your app an identical look on all platforms, with the exception of:
+By default, `App` uses a `GraphicsTheme`, which will give your app an identical look on all platforms, with the exception of:

 * `TextInput` - will be rendered using the platform's native text edit controls
 * Status bars will behave differently across platforms